Logarithmic correction to the entropy of a Kerr-Newman family of black holes in $U(1)^2$-charged STU supergravity models: The setup

-where the commutation of covariant derivatives operating on scalars $\Phi$, vectors or gauge fields $a_\mu$, spin-1/2 Dirac fields $\psi$, spin-3/2 Rarita-Schwinger fields $\psi_\mu$, and metric or graviton fields $h_{\mu\nu}$ is defined by the standard relations, { \allowdisplaybreaks } Here, the brackets indicate commutation operations, and the gamma matrices are associated with the Clifford algebra describing the spinors.
-Next, the matrix $E$ in \eqref{comp4} accounts for the effective potential for the operator $\mathcal{H}$ via the following expression:
+where the brackets indicate commutation operations.
+In the first part of \eqref{comp6}, the covariant derivative commutation $[D_\rho,D_\sigma]$ operating on scalars $\Phi$, vectors or gauge fields $a_\mu$, spin-1/2 Dirac fields $\psi$, spin-3/2 Rarita-Schwinger fields $\psi_\mu$, and metric or graviton fields $h_{\mu\nu}$ is defined by the following standard relations, { \allowdisplaybreaks } where the gamma matrices $\gamma^\alpha$ are associated with the Clifford algebra describing the spinors.
+Next, the matrix $E$ introduced in the operator form \eqref{comp4} accounts for the effective potential for the operator $\mathcal{H}$ via the following expression,

 Finally, incorporating all the aforementioned matrix-valued data, the Seeley-DeWitt coefficient $a_4(x)$ can be determined using the formula \cite{Vassilevich:2003ll}